dragonflydb/dragonfly/doc/dashtable.md

 ![Dashtable Diagram](./dashtable.svg)

 In the diagram above you can see how dashtable looks like.
-Each segment is comprised of `N` buckets.
+Each segment is comprised of `K` buckets.
 For example, in our implementation a dashtable has 60 buckets per segment (it's a compile-time parameter that can be configured).

 ### Segment zoom-in